telerik/winforms-docs/datafilter/working-with-filter-nodes/finding-nodes.md

 __RadDataFilter__ exposes a convenient __Find__ and __FindNodes__ method accepting predicates to search for the tree nodes based on a condition.

-The examples below demonstrate how a all of the group and criteria nodes can be retrieved.
+The examples below demonstrate how all of the group and criteria nodes can be retrieved.

 #### Find Group Nodes